-People often ask questions related to the tow appeal hearing process.
-The answers to the most common questions are found by clicking on one of the links below.
+The answers to the most common questions about tow appeal hearings and the process are found by clicking on one of the links below.
 For additional information, please contact the Hearings Office.

-Vehicles towed within Portland City limits ordered by the City of Portland, TriMet, or the Port of Portland.
+Vehicles towed within Portland City limits ordered by the City of Portland or the Port of Portland.
 The Hearings Office does not have jurisdiction for tows that occur on private property, except tows initiated by the City of Portland Police Bureau.

 For vehicles towed from inside Portland city limits, contact Portland Police Auto Records at (503) 823-0044.